kaazing/java.client/README.md

 ## From within Eclipse
 0. Import the project in Eclipse
-0. Right-click on AmqpFrame.java or AmqpApplet.java under src/main/java/org.kaazing.net.ws.amqp.demo and run!
+0. Under `amqp.client.java.demo` project, right-click on `AmqpFrame.java` or `AmqpApplet.java` in
+src/main/java/org.kaazing.net.ws.amqp.demo and run!

 # Learning How to Develop Client Applications